FENECON Commercial 50 — Assembly and Operating Instructions

 Battery charging hazard warning |

-Pictogram on the enclosure and marking of components which do not clearly indicate that they contain electrical equipment which may be the cause of a risk due to battery charging. |
+Pictogram on enclosure and marking of components not clearly identified as containing electrical equipment that may give rise to a battery charging hazard. |

 |

-No open flames; fire, open sources of ignition and smoking prohibited |
+No naked flames; fire, naked source of ignition and smoking prohibited |

-Pictogram on the enclosure and marking of components which do not clearly indicate that they contain electrical equipment which may give rise to a risk from open flames, fire, open sources of ignition and smoking. |
+Pictogram on the enclosure and marking of components that do not clearly indicate that they contain electrical equipment that may present a risk of naked flames, fire, naked sources of ignition and smoking. |

 |

-Protective earth marking. |
+Protective earthing symbol |

 ||

-Separate collection of electrical and electronic equipment. |
+Separate collection of electrical and electronic equipment |

 ||